Tater Tot Chaat Recipe

 Notes

-You can air fry or bake the tots instead of frying them for a healthy version.
+You can air fry or bake the tots instead of frying them.

 You can also top the chaat with a few pomegranate seeds for a nice vibrant color.